Scientific Approaches to Animal Communication

 I read through your (R.C’s) test and find it to be logical and repeatable.
 The only problem I see is that it might be somewhat unexciting and therefore both the psychic and the animal might fatigue rather quickly.
 I would set it up differently.

-problems that can happen in laboratory testing.
+Also, there are some problems that can happen in laboratory testing.
 People being tested can become nervous, get performance anxiety and not do well.
 And if the tester is very negative, psychics have a hard time performing.
 I am not sure how to compensate for those two variables, but they have been observed in experiments in this field.

 It is to be expected that many people will be skeptical of the ability to communicate intuitively, through the use of mental projections of thoughts, feelings, and pictures.
 This is something we are taught is impossible.
 However, within the last few decades there has been significant research proving that such abilities exist.

 There are also many researchers, primarily physicists, who are working to uncover the explanation for how such abilities might be possible, including Alain Aspect (physicist, University of Paris), David Bohm (physicist, University of London), and Karl Pribram (neurophysiologist, Stanford University).
 The fact that these researchers have been largely ignored does not negate their work.
-It simply shows that
+It simply shows that scientists can be resistant to change and challenging new ideas just like anyone else.

 It is not fair, as some skeptics claim, to say that there is no proof of intuitive ability.
 There is ample proof and these people have painstakingly provided it.
 Moreover, their experiments were repeatable and verifiable.
 One of Rupert Sheldrake’s detractors even redid his experiment and got the same statistically significant results.